 Arkansas License Plates, 1969-present

-AR 69 #APP 920
+AR 69 #AHP 675

 Arkansas 1969 passenger issue.
 Arkansas is a pretty easy state for the baseplate-run collector, as they've used very few variations in the past 30 years.
 This plate was introduced in 1968 and was issued through 1976, at the end of the EEW series.
 It remained valid with proper stickers through the end of 1982.
+This particular plate was likely an original 1968 issue and renewed for 1969.

 AR 77 #EWB 612